ravidmend/Aldros/README.md

 - **Vibration:** Your phone will vibrate to grab your attention.

 - **Alarm:** An audible alarm will start to notify you of the potential danger.

+## Parking Features

+- **Save Parking Location:** Easily save the location where you parked your car with a button press.

+- **Find Your Car:** Get directions back to your saved parking location using Google Maps.

 ## Support